SAP-samples/codejam-cap-llm/exercises/09-implement-job-posting-serivce/README.md

 } from '@sap-ai-sdk/orchestration';
 ```

-👉 To use CDS methods import CDS:
+👉 To use CDS methods import CDS by adding the following line of code directly below the import statement:

 ```JavaScript
 import cds from '@sap/cds';
 ```

-👉 To have access to the Document Splits table, add the `DocumentChunks` constant.
+👉 To have access to the Document Splits table, add a `DocumentChunks` constant.
 You will need this entity later in the RAG flow:

 ```JavaScript
 const { DocumentChunks } = cds.entities;